Carelessness with the most basic IT security procedures leaves vital information vulnerable to attack every day,

 1. Failing to change the administrator password once the system is up and running.
 Many times IT professionals are so happy to get the system running properly that, months later, they discover the password is still "admin."

 2. Failing to assign different access levels to users.
-Some small and even midsized companies give every employee administrative access
+Some small and even midsized companies give every employee administrative access to the company database, opening critical information to everyone in the company.
+Access controls are key.

 3. Failing to properly back up system information.
 Frequency is the name of the game.
 The number of backups depends on how critical the data is and how often it changes.
 In most companies, the information should be backed up every day.